Ukrainian officials dismissed in Zelenskiy's biggest shake-up of war | Politics

 A slew of senior officials were dismissed on Tuesday in Ukraine's biggest political shake-up of the war so far that Kyiv said showed President Volodymyr Zelenskiy was in tune with his public following corruption allegations.

 "The president sees and hears society.
 And he directly responds to a key public demand – justice for all," Mykhailo Podolyak, a senior Zelenskiy adviser, wrote on Twitter.
-The outgoing officials include five regional governors, four deputy ministers and a senior presidential office official seen as close to Zelenskiy, who had announced on Monday there would be "personnel decisions - some today, some tomorrow".
+The outgoing officials include five regional governors, four deputy ministers and a senior presidential office official seen as close to Zelenskiy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)